Transferring Domains to us...

 - Obtain the special transfer "auth code" password for that domain, and pass it on to us.

 That's it.
-If those four things are handled, it's just a matter of submitting a transfer order and then authorizing the transfer.
+If those three things are handled, it's just a matter of submitting a transfer order and then waiting for the transfer.

 Domain Transfer Details...